Kong/portal-components/README.md

 1. In the root directory of the consuming application (e.g. `konnect-portal`) run:

     ```shell
-    yarn link "@kong/portal-document-viewer"
+    yarn link "@kong/portal-{package-name}"
     ```

-1. Run your consuming application as usual and enjoy your document-viewer code changes visible in your local env immediately.
+1. Run your consuming application as usual and enjoy your {package-name} code changes visible in your local env immediately.

     ```shell